top of page

 High (Official) / Cheap (EGC).
 Jesmonite is a luxury.
 Local EGC blends are very budget-friendly.

 In the end, I landed on Jesmonite variants for my creative journey.
 The market is a total mess right now, with names and brands all over the place.
 After testing batches from various suppliers, I realized that the polymer content varies wildly between them—and that’s exactly what makes or breaks the durability of the final piece.
+For an Urban Collectible to truly last in a collector's space, that structural integrity is non-negotiable.

 The Achilles' heel of this material is its strength.
 That’s why I spent ages figuring out how to fix the hardness issue once and for all.
 The result?
 A killer formula that I’m incredibly proud of—it’s so simple it actually blew my mind.